 In the event of inclement weather or facility problems such as fire, flood, or loss of power, Neighborhood House may have to close or delay opening.
-During severe storms, please listen to the radio or news stations and check our website and Facebook page regarding school closure or late opening.
+During severe storms, please listen to the radio or news stations to monitor Salt Lake City School District closures.
+Neighborhood House will follow Salt Lake City School District for closures, so if they close schools, we will close the Children's Center.
 In the event of an early closure, Neighborhood House will send emails and/or text messages to all families, update our website and Facebook page, and call families of children who are currently in our care.
 If the center closes for any reason during the day, all parents must arrange to have their child picked up within one hour of the closure.
 Late fees will apply after the one-hour time limit.